11 Ways to Bring Natural Cleaning into Your Home

 DIY Toilet bowl cleaner

 I’ve found a method that is efficient, nontoxic, even pleasant, that gets the toilet clean and fresh in just a minute or two of hands-on effort.
 I’ve brought that knowledge home to make my job at home easier and less toxic.
 After all, there are more creative activities that we’d all rather do than scrub toilet bowls.

 One of the most toxic areas in your home is your bathroom.
 Bathroom cleaners, toothpaste, shampoos, deodorants, perfumes, and hairspray fill the bathroom with chemical toxins that damage your health and upset your endocrine balance.

-Clean up your indoor environment by greening your clean with these nontoxic alternatives to dangerous household cleaners.
-You’ll find recipes for tile & grout cleaner, fiberglass countertop scouring cleaner, glass & mirror cleaner, and an all-purpose disinfectant.
+Clean up your indoor environment by cleaning with these natural nontoxic alternatives to dangerous household cleaners.
+You’ll find recipes for tile & grout cleaner, fibreglass countertop scouring cleaner, glass & mirror cleaner, and an all-purpose disinfectant.

 DIY Yoga mat spray

-Don’t allow Eu de locker room keep you from your happy place.
+Don’t allow Eu de locker room to keep you from your happy place.
 Make this easy DIY herbal yoga mat spray to keep your exercise equipment fresh and disinfected after class.
-This will disinfect your mat and keep it smelling sweet and clean.
+This will naturally clean and disinfect your mat to keep it smelling sweet.

 How to clean oil lamps

 To get the full light output from your antique oil lamps you’ll want to clean them and keep the fuel topped up.
 But be aware that fuel evaporates from the reservoir of your oil lamps over time, as the wicks are exposed to air.
 If you are conserving fuel, you may want to keep your lamp reservoirs only partially full, filling them up just before intensive use, during a storm or expected power outage.